-- Two NGUs provided payments to builders to promote energy-efficient new construction. - One NGU offered on-site energy assessments to customers in which they provided trained personnel to evaluate facilities and suggest methods for improving energy efficiency. - Two NGUs implemented an energy efficiency and weatherization program targeting low-income customers. - Two NGUs provide personalized assessments and home improvements to enable these customers to lower their monthly natural gas bills. - Eight NGUs offered financial incentives for the purchase and/or installation of newer, more efficient natural gas appliances or equipment.
+- One NGU provided payments to builders to promote energy-efficient new construction. - One NGU offered on-site energy assessments to customers in which they provided trained personnel to evaluate facilities and suggest methods for improving energy efficiency. - One NGU implemented an energy efficiency and weatherization program targeting low-income customers. - One NGU provided personalized assessments and home improvements to enable these customers to lower their monthly natural gas bills. - Nine NGUs offered financial incentives for the purchase and/or installation of newer, more efficient natural gas appliances or equipment.